PauseAI/pauseai-website/src/posts/ai-takeover.md

 Not a single person ever successfully took over control over the entire world.
 Some dictators came close, but they never had control over everything.

-An supertintelligent AI has certain important advantages over humans (besides being superintelligent) that make a takeover attempt much more likely to succeed.
+A superintelligent AI has certain important advantages over humans (besides being superintelligent) that make a takeover attempt much more likely to succeed.

 1. **Speed**.
 The human brain runs at 1-100hz, whereas computer chips can run at clock speeds in the GHz range.
 A single AI model can read entire books in seconds.
 1. **Energy consumption**.
 Humans are limited by the amount of food they can eat and the amount of energy they can store in their bodies.
 AI can jack into the power grid and use as much energy as it needs.